-Not many law firms shout this from the rooftops but conveyancing in Cullercoats and elsewhere in England and Wales is often a confrontational process.
-Put another way, when it comes to conveyancing there exists plenty of opportunity for friction between you and others involved in the legal transfer of property.
-E.g., the vendor, selling agent and even potentially the lender.
-Appointing a law firm for your conveyancing in Cullercoats an important selection as your conveyancer is your adviser, and is the ONE party in the legal process whose role it is to act in your best interests and to protect you.
+Not many law firms shout this from the rooftops but conveyancing in Cullercoats and elsewhere in England and Wales is often a confrontational experience.
+In other words, when it comes to conveyancing there exists plenty of room for conflict between you and others involved in the home moving process.
+For instance, the seller, property agent and sometimes your mortgage company.
+Choosing a lawyer for your conveyancing in Cullercoats should not be taken lightly as your conveyancer is your adviser, and is the ONE party in the process whose role it is to look after your legal interests and to keep you safe.

-There is a distinct creep of a "blame" culture- someone has to be at fault for the process taking so long.
-We recommend that you must always trust your solicitor above the other parties in the home moving process.
+We are witnessing a worrying creep of a "blame" culture- someone must be blamed for the process being so protracted.
+You your first instinct should be to trust your solicitor above all other parties in the home moving process.

-I purchased a terraced Victorian property in Cullercoats.
-Conveyancing solicitor acted for me and Skipton Building Society.
-I did a free Land Registry search last week and I saw a couple of entries: the first freehold, the second leasehold under the exact same property.
-If a house is not a freehold shouldn't I have been informed?
+I purchased a terraced Victorian house in Cullercoats.
+Conveyancing solicitor acted for me and Barnsley Building Society.
+I did a free Land Registry search last week and there are a couple of entries: one for freehold, the second leasehold under the matching property.
+I'd like to know for sure, how can I find out??

-You should assess the Freehold register you have again and check the Charges Register for mention of a lease.
-The best way to be sure that you are also the registered owner of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Cullercoats and other areas of the country and poses no real issues for owners other than when they sell they have to account for both freehold and leasehold interests when dealing with purchasers.
-You can also question the situation with the conveyancing practitioner who conducted the purchase.
+You need to assess the Freehold register you have again and check the Charges Register for mention of a lease.
+The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
+It is not completely unheard of in Cullercoats and other locations in the country and poses no real issues for owners other than when they mortgage they have to account for both freehold and leasehold interests when dealing with purchasers.
+You can also question the position with the conveyancing practitioner who carried out the work.